MGM China's new Macau casino approved by government

-HONG KONG (Reuters) - A $2.5 billion Macau casino planned by MGM China, the Chinese arm of U.S. gambling giant MGM Resorts International, received government approval on Wednesday, sending shares of MGM China to an 18-month high.
+HONG KONG (Reuters) - A $2.5 billion Macau casino planned by MGM China (2282.HK), the Chinese arm of U.S. gambling giant MGM Resorts International (MGM.N), received government approval on Wednesday, sending shares of MGM China to an 18-month high.

-The announcement in Macau’s official gazette comes after MGM said in October it would pay the government 450 million patacas as an initial instalment to lease the land.
+The announcement in Macau’s official gazette comes after MGM said in October it would pay the government 450 million patacas ($56.4 million) as an initial installment to lease the land.
 The project still requires various construction approvals before building can start.

 MGM competes in Macau, the world’s largest gambling destination, against other U.S. rivals like Sands China Ltd (1928.HK) and Wynn Macau Ltd (1128.HK).